First and second quantized digital quantum simulations of bosonic systems

 In contrast with the fermionic case for which the second quantized mapping is generally more gate-efficient compared to the first quantized one for the same basis functions, our analytic and numeric results show that the opposite holds true for bosons.
-This suggests that first quantized mappings for bosonic problems are superior to second quantized mappings for both NISQ, early-FTQC, and FTQC devices in systems that conserve the number of particles.
-The second quantized mappings are still relevant for problems where the number of bosons is not conserved, ie. where first quantized mappings are inapplicable.
+This suggests that first quantized mappings for bosonic problems are superior to second quantized mappings for both NISQ, early-FTQC, and FTQC devices in systems that \textit{conserve the number of bosons}.
+For problems where the number of bosons is not conserved first quantized mappings are inapplicable and the second quantized mappings are required.
 The main challenge for first quantized bosonic simulations is the preparation of a state with bosonic symmetry.
 As outlined in the introduction, there are already a large number of algorithms, such as QPE \cite{kitaev1995,Low2019,Kivlichan2020,Yuan2021} , TE-QSCI \cite{mikkelsen2024,sugisaki2024,yu2025}, and UCCSD-anzats based VQE \cite{Cederbaum2006,Tilly2021,Anand2022} that can be carried out based on initial input states where all bosons are in a single site/mode or where no site/mode has more than a single boson occupation, both of which can be straightforwardly prepared (the latter can be prepared by the method outlined in \cite{Berry2018}).
 However, finding an efficient way to symmetrize any input state is an important future research endeavor.

 Based on the estimates in this manuscript, the BHM is a good candidate for pushing system-sizes in the early-FTQC era as the number of $R_z(\phi)$ gates in the first quantized mapping is relatively small.
 Simulating the (long-term) dynamics of such models is classically difficult and therefore a promising candidate for quantum simulation.